 The UCC has infused our commitment to diversity into the Internship Program in the following ways:

 - Interns attend a biweekly Diversity Seminar during which exploration of own identities and areas of privilege, discussion of biases, discrimination of all forms, systems of oppression, and social justice in action, and participation in self-care surrounding interns’ own marginalized identities occurs.

 - Interns attend monthly Diversity Dialogues for the entire staff and trainees to encourage discussion and processing of biases, privilege, and beliefs that may impact our work with clients.

 - Interns develop and implement at least two outreach events addressing the unique needs of underrepresented populations on campus.
 Interns incorporate their specialty focus or an area of clinical interest into one of these outreach programs to foster understanding of the intersection of minority status and mental health (e.g., eating disorders in the Latino population, substance abuse among International students, etc.).

 - Interns are expected to develop awareness of their own biases and personal issues that may impact their work with clients through supervision, didactic trainings, and personal reflection.

-- Interns are encouraged to attend professional development workshops offered through the Professional Development Center (PDC), particularly the Gatekeeper series, which is designed to help WFU community members expand their understanding of diversity and inclusion and to enhance their cultural competency and cultural humility, as well as other diversity-related workshops (i.e., social justice institute, racial justice institute).
+- Interns are encouraged to attend professional development workshops offered through the Professional Development Center (PDC), particularly the iLab 101 series, which is designed to help WFU community members increase their cultural awareness, intersectional awareness and understanding, and become more inclusive, as well as other diversity-related workshops (i.e., social justice institute, racial justice institute).

-- Interns attend professional development workshop hosted by the UCC for the purpose of helping our clinicians develop competence in working with various populations (i.e., International students, transgender individuals).
+- Interns attend professional development workshops hosted by the UCC for the purpose of helping our clinicians develop competence in working with various populations (i.e., International students, transgender individuals).